top of page

 Joshua currently serves as the Vice President of the Board for the Sacramento LGBT Community Center and as a board member and equity team lead for the Association of California Community College Administrators (ACCCA).

-Emily Prieto (she/her), Managing Partner
+Emily Prieto-Tseregounis (she/her/ella), Managing Partner

 nick daily.webp